OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-development-roadmap.md

 |           Music           |      25%     |         September 2020         |
 |        Achievements       |      23%     |          October 2020          |
 |        Steam cards        |      0%      |          October 2020          |

-2. Story - 60% - Apr 2020
-2.1.
-Early years....97%
-46 out 47 branches completed, a few problematic places left 2.2.
-Late years......80%
-A few branches still remain untouched
-2.3.
-City exploration.....83%
-50 out of 60 possible exploration stories are finished 2.4.
-Ma'at events......20%
-Have to be written after the mess with resources is figured out for optimal balance and to eliminate the need to re-do it

 3. Seasonal activities
 3.1.
 Buildings......60%